persteenolsen/pso-gatsby-blog-one/src/posts/2022-12-21-asp-net-basic-authentication-used-for-login-azure-gh-pages.md

 ASP.NET Core 2.2 REST API with C# consuming from a Vue 3 client using Basic Authentication for Login

+The Vue 3 Client at GitHub Pages

-The API is hosted at Microsoft Azure App Service and the Vue 3 Client at GitHub Pages
+The API is hosted at Microsoft Azure App Service - using .NET 8  in azure-pipeline

 For the Web API a CI / CD Pipeline was implemented by Azure DevOps and deployed to Azure App Service